 HBCU players hoping combine, Legacy Bowl boost NFL chances

-MOBILE, Ala.
-(AP) Javon Frazier and other HBCU players have something to prove in 2022, and more opportunity to prove it.
+MOBILE, Ala. — Javon Frazier and other HBCU players have something to prove in 2022, and more opportunity to prove it.

 Nearly a year after none of their peers were selected in the NFL draft, Frazier and others participated in the first HBCU combine this past weekend, a week before Saturday’s Senior Bowl.